ginkgo-project/ginkgo/CONTRIBUTING.md

 Co-authored-by: Name <email@domain>
 ```

+In the Ginkgo commit history, this is most common associated with suggested improvements from code reviews.

 ### Creating, Reviewing and Merging Pull Requests

 * The `develop` branch is the default branch to submit PR's to.
 From time to time, we merge the `develop` branch to the `master` branch and create tags on the `master` to create new releases of Ginkgo.
 Therefore, all pull requests must be merged into `develop`.
 * Please have a look at the labels and make sure to add the relevant labels.
 * You can mark the PR as a `WIP` if you are still working on it, `Ready for Review` when it is ready for others to review it.
 * Assignees to the PR should be the ones responsible for merging that PR.
 Currently, it is only possible to assign members within the `ginkgo-project`.
-* Each pull request requires atleast two approvals before merging.
+* Each pull request requires at least two approvals before merging.
-* PR's created from within the repository will automatically trigger two CI's on pushing to the branch from the which the PR has been created.
-One CI with is with Github Actions which tests our framework on Mac OSX and on Windows platforms.
-Another comprehensive Linux based CI is run from a [mirror on gitlab](https://gitlab.com/ginkgo-project/ginkgo-public-ci/pipelines).
+* PR's created from within the repository will automatically trigger two CI pipelines on pushing to the branch from the which the PR has been created.
+The Github Actions pipeline tests our framework on Mac OSX and on Windows platforms.
+Another comprehensive Linux based pipeline is run from a [mirror on gitlab](https://gitlab.com/ginkgo-project/ginkgo-public-ci/pipelines) and contains additional checks like static analysis and test coverage.
 * Once a PR has been approved and the build has passed, one of the reviewers can mark the PR as `READY TO MERGE`.
 At this point the creator/assignee of the PR *needs to* verify that the branch is up to date with `develop` and rebase it on `develop` if it is not.